Age Suggestion

 In a sense, yes.
 Manchego is made from sheep’s milk, and while it is considered to be dairy, sheep’s milk is generally not recognized to be as common of an allergen as cow’s milk.
 That said, dairy products from ruminants such as sheep, goat, and buffalo may provoke similar allergic reactions as cow’s milk dairy products.
 If baby is allergic to dairy, know that it is an allergy that often disappears with time.
 Note: Aged cheeses generally contain histamines, which may cause rashes in children who are sensitive to them.

 While cow’s milk is recognized as a known trigger of food protein-induced enterocolitis syndrome (FPIES), it is recommended that babies with FPIES to cow’s milk also avoid the milk of other ruminants, such as sheep.
 FPIES is a delayed allergy to food protein which causes the sudden onset of repetitive vomiting and diarrhea to begin a few hours after ingestion.
+This is termed acute FPIES.
 Left untreated, the reaction can result in significant dehydration.
-Thankfully, like other forms of milk allergy, FPIES which presents early in life is generally outgrown by the time the child has reached 3-5 years of age.
-While the exact rates of FPIES are unknown, it is believed to be an uncommon condition (although better recognition of the disease has led to increased reporting in recent years).
+When milk is in the diet regularly, FPIES can present as reflux, weight loss, and failure to thrive - this is termed chronic FPIES.
+Symptoms generally improve with elimination of milk from the baby’s diet.
+Thankfully, like other forms of milk allergy, FPIES which presents early in life is generally outgrown by the time a child has reached 3-5 years of age.

-Although it is not an allergy, lactose intolerance can result in gastrointestinal symptoms such as abdominal pain, bloating, and diarrhea, after ingestion of dairy items containing lactose.
+Lactose intolerance, which is when the body has a hard time processing lactose, the sugar that is naturally present in milk, can sometimes be mistaken for an allergy, as it can result in bloating, gas, diarrhea, nausea, and other discomfort.
 For those with older children who are lactose intolerant (keep in mind this is uncommon for infants and toddlers), some good news: compared with milk and certain other dairy products, many cheeses may be better tolerated by those with lactose intolerance, particularly aged cheeses, which have lower lactose content.
-Note that if your child is lactose-intolerant, it’s important to find calcium-rich foods to consume regularly to ensure a balanced diet and support bone health.
-Search for naturally low-lactose cheeses and dairy products labeled “lactose-free.”
+Be sure to connect with an appropriate pediatric health care professional for any questions about lactose intolerance, and know there are many lactose-free dairy foods available.

-If you suspect baby may be allergic to dairy products, consult an allergist before introducing dairy products like cheese.
-Based on baby’s risk factors and history, your allergist may recommend allergy testing, or may instead advise dairy introduction under medical supervision in the office.
-If the risk is low, you may be advised to go ahead and introduce dairy in the home setting.
+If you suspect baby may be allergic to milk, consult an allergist before introducing dairy products like cheese.
+Based on a baby’s risk factors and history, your allergist may recommend allergy testing, or may instead advise dairy introduction under medical supervision in the office.
+If the risk is low, you may be advised to go ahead and introduce cheese in the home setting.
 As with all common allergens, start by serving a small quantity on its own for the first few servings, and if there is no adverse reaction, gradually increase the quantity over future meals.

 Our Team